blakeusblade/Jamf-Nation-Scripts/InstallPKGFromDMG/README.md

 		  	Installing packages...
 Only failures will be logged...
 		  	Install string...: installer -pkg /Volumnes/DMGVolumeName/LotsOfPackages.pkgs -target /

+		  	Apple_Numbers_3.2.1.pkg FAILED
+		  	Number of PKG failures : 1
+		  	Forced Exit code 0 was passed to JSS

+		  	Number of PKG failures : 0
+		  	Exit code 0 was passed to JSS

 - Improvments
 	* Elements of the script made into functions decreasing script length and complexity